Taj Mahal ticket price hiked fivefold for Indians

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Indians make up the majority of the Taj Mahal‘s 10,000-15,000 average daily visitors.
+Indians make up the majority of the Taj Mahal´s 10,000-15,000 average daily visitors.
 Nearly 6.5 million people marvelled at the white marble 17th-century masterpiece in 2016.
 An all-inclusive ticket for Indian citizens including entry into the Taj Mahal, built by Mughal emperor Shah Jahan as a tomb for his beloved wife Mumtaz Mahal, was raised from 50 rupees ($0.70) to 250 rupees.
 International tourists will pay roughly $19 to enter the UNESCO World Heritage complex in northern India, up from $16.
-“We want people to pay more to limit the footfall,” an official from the Archaeological Survey of India, the government body responsible for upkeep, told AFP.
-“This will cut down the number of visitors to the mausoleum by at least 15-20 percent and generate revenue for its conservation,” the official said.

-Indians make up the majority of the Taj Mahal‘s 10,000-15,000 average daily visitors.
+Indians make up the majority of the Taj Mahal´s 10,000-15,000 average daily visitors.
 Nearly 6.5 million people marvelled at the white marble 17th-century masterpiece in 2016.
 An all-inclusive ticket for Indian citizens including entry into the Taj Mahal, built by Mughal emperor Shah Jahan as a tomb for his beloved wife Mumtaz Mahal, was raised from 50 rupees ($0.70) to 250 rupees.
 International tourists will pay roughly $19 to enter the UNESCO World Heritage complex in northern India, up from $16.
-“We want people to pay more to limit the footfall,” an official from the Archaeological Survey of India, the government body responsible for upkeep, told AFP.
-“This will cut down the number of visitors to the mausoleum by at least 15-20 percent and generate revenue for its conservation,” the official said.